StarlingUAS/fenswood_volcano_template/tutorial/old_school.md

     target_msg.pose.position.longitude = -2.671
     target_msg.pose.position.altitude = g_init_alt + 20.0 - 50.0 # MSL/ellipsoid correction
 ```
 Time to get the drone moving.
 Start by composing a `GeoPoseStamped()` message with a target location.
-The correction factor `-50.0` accounts for the differences
+The correction factor `-50.0` accounts for the differences between different altitude definitions - it's something of a hack but seems to work OK for this short move.
 ```
     target_pub = g_node.create_publisher(GeoPoseStamped, 'mavros/setpoint_position/global', 10)
     wait_for_new_status() # short delay after creating publisher ensures message not lost